MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 ## Enable your technicians to use Dynamics 365 Guides for work orders

-1. Create a guide using the Dynamics 365 Guides PC and HolLens apps.
+1. Create a guide using the Dynamics 365 Guides PC and HoloLens apps.
 For information on creating a guide, see:

    - [Overview of authoring a guide in the PC app](pc-app-overview.md)